 SUMMARY OF RESPONSE

-9. We will publish on this website a summary of the main comments we receive, together with our responses, by September 2011.
-The summary will not disclose the identity of respondents, and will not separately address or acknowledge every comment received.
+9. We will publish a summary of the main comments we receive on the Ministry Of Finance’s website, together with our responses, by September 2012.
+The identity of respondents will not be disclosed in the summary.

 DOCUMENTS TO DOWNLOAD